-Look at the posting date of a transaction to determine when to post the transaction.
-After posting a transaction, Sage 100 Contractor advances the posting date based on the transaction cycle.
-The transaction date does not control or affect the period to which you are posting the transaction.
+Use the posting date to determine when to post a recurring transaction.
+After you post a recurring transaction, Sage 100 Contractor advances the posting date based on the cycle assigned to the transaction.

+The transaction date does not control or affect the period to which you post the transaction.
 If you need to post a recurring transaction to a different period, change the posting period.

-To prevent the possible duplication of invoice numbers, Sage 100 Contractor assigns a unique invoice number to each recurring payable transaction.
-The invoice number is actually the combination of a record number and an invoice sequence number.
+To prevent the duplication of invoice numbers, Sage 100 Contractor assigns a unique invoice number to each recurring payable transaction.
+The invoice number is the combination of a record number and an invoice sequence number.
 For example, when you enter the first recurring payables record, Sage 100 Contractor assigns it invoice number RP00010001 (RP-recurring payable, 0001-record number, 0001-invoice sequence number).
 Each time you post the transaction, Sage 100 Contractor advances the invoice sequence number within the invoice number.
 The next invoice number in the sequence becomes RR00010002.